 A dedicated and engaged membership is any club's lifeblood, and GUSPRC is proud to have honoured lifetime members, and Olympic, World Champion, and international rowers and coaches among its numbers.
 Some of our current active club rowers are among the founding members of the club in its earliest guise in the 1970's.

-Olympic rower, Duncan Free OAM has himself come through the elite rowing development programme at the club, and now as Griffith University's Sport College Director, has forged ever stronger ties with the club and also coaches the next generation towards excellence.
-The club's Head Coach, Lincoln Handley brings a wealth of coaching expertise to our membership as an accomplished 11 time National, World Championship, and Para-Olympic coach.
+Olympic rower, Duncan Free OAM has himself come through the elite rowing development program at the club, and now as Griffith University's Sport College Director, has forged ever stronger ties with the club and also coaches the next generation towards excellence.
+The club's Head Coach, Christopher Holliday brings a wealth of coaching expertise to our membership as an accomplished successful coach.
 The breadth of experience and diversity of our club's membership is testament to GUSPRC's potent mix of expertise, commitment, and forward-looking approach to enjoying the sport of rowing at all levels and every age, well into the future.

 As in the days of the club's earliest formation, a strong sense of enthusiasm, commitment, community, volunteering, and partnership has seen GUSPRC develop into a strong, competitive, and sustainable rowing club.
 The joy of rowing on the spectacular waterways of Surfers Paradise, - whether for fitness, fun, or competition, - as part of a club founded on community, is what GUSPRC is all about.